ngaut/stackvm/spec.md

 - **Variable Naming**: Use descriptive variable names to make the plan readable and maintainable.
 - **Control Flow**: Use `jmp` instructions to create conditional logic, manage execution flow, and implement loops effectively.
 - **Final answer**: The name of output var of The last instruction MUST be "final_answer".
-- **Instruction selection**: DO NOT USE other instruction type that not list above.
+- **Instruction selection**: Available instruction type:[assign, calling, reasoning, jmp].
 - **Best Practices for Utilizing Knowledge Graph Search**:
   1. When a knowledge graph is available, begin by using the Knowledge Graph Search tool to retrieve relevant knowledge points and understand the relationships between them.
   2. After retrieving knowledge, integrate the question with the knowledge graph data.
-Use an LLM generation tool to analyze both the user’s intent and the graph data, generating a more precise knowledge for the question.
+Use an LLM generation tool to analyze both the user's intent and the graph data, generating a more precise knowledge for the question.